 The essential oil present in peppermint leaves has powerful antiseptic and anti-inflammatory properties, and so it can be used as a home remedy to relieve tooth pain.
 In addition, it has a great flavor which makes it a good option to use in children over the age of five.

-To use peppermint correctly, it is advised that you place one teaspoon of peppermint leaves in a cup of boiling water and let the mixture sit for twenty minutes.
+To use peppermint correctly, place one teaspoon of peppermint leaves in a cup of boiling water and let the mixture soak for twenty minutes.
 Then use a part of the mixture to do a mouth rinse for thirty seconds, and save the rest to use another two times a day.

 5. Ginger and propolis

-Ginger tea has soothing and anti-inflammatory properties, while propolis has healing and antibacterial action, which is why both help to relieve pain and clean the inflamed area.
+Ginger tea has soothing and anti-inflammatory properties, while propolis has healing and antibacterial action, making this combination a great way to relieve pain and clean the inflamed area.
 To make this natural mouthwash, add 5 drops of propolis to a cup of ginger tea and then rinse your mouth with the mixture twice a day.

 6. Ice pack

-Ice can also help relieve a toothache faster, since it numbs the pain receptors.
-To use ice, you should place an ice pack on your face, close to the painful area, taking care not to burn your skin.
+Ice can also help relieve a toothache faster, since it numbs pain receptors.
+To use ice, you should place an ice pack on your face, close to the painful area, making sure not to burn your skin.
 The ice must remain in place for 15 minutes, and the process can be repeated up to 3 or 4 times a day.
 Your dentist may suggest you to continue this home remedy even after assessment and treatment of a dental condition.